cscsCSCScscs/pyodbc/Drivers-and-Driver-Managers.md

 The website for unixODBC is http://www.unixodbc.org/.
 It does not have extensive documentation but the front page is very useful for the release notes about unixODBC itself.
 The unixODBC codebase is available on [SourceForge](https://sourceforge.net/projects/unixodbc/).

+Bear in mind, unixODBC's default encoding is UTF16 so you may need to tell your driver this by setting the `DriverManagerEncoding` parameter in odbcinst.ini, e.g. `DriverManagerEncoding=UTF-16`.
+Check your driver's documentation.

 On Unix platforms and Mac OSX, `pyodbc` has assumed unixODBC is being used rather than iODBC since version 3.0.8 (April 2015).

 ### iODBC

 [iODBC](http://www.iodbc.org/) is another driver manager for Unix platforms.
 It used to be pre-installed as the default driver manager on Mac OSX, but since around early 2015, this is no longer the case.

+Bear in mind, iODBC's default encoding is UTF32 so you may need to tell your driver this by setting the `DriverManagerEncoding` parameter in odbcinst.ini, e.g. `DriverManagerEncoding=UTF-32`.
+Check your driver's documentation.

 ## Drivers